Accessible Playground and Inclusive Playground:

 As you explore different resources to learn more about accommodating kids with disabilities on your kids outdoor playground, you’ve probably come across the words “accessible” and “inclusive.”
 You may have wondered what the difference is between the two terms … or do they mean the same thing?

 The answer is the two terms do have different meanings.

 Playground equipment is accessible if it is usable by kids of any and all ability levels.
 Or to phrase it another way, it has no barriers that would prevent kids with disabilities from entering the grounds, accessing different elements, or navigating the landscape.
 For example, an accessible playground would have no barriers at the entrance or along pathways and would offer ramps leading to elevated areas.

 A playground is inclusive if it’s designed to encourage engagement and participation by children with disabilities.
 It goes beyond simply ensuring access and embodies a commitment to offering a fun day of play for all little ones, regardless of their physical condition.
 For example, an inclusive playground would offer a mix of activities that ensure kids who can’t slide or climb still have fun activities available to them.
 It also encourages social engagement among all visitors instead of isolating “special” elements in one area.

-Of course, every facility’s needs and situation is different, and we’re always happy to help.
+Of course, every facility’s needs and situation is different, and we’re always happy to help in Accessible Playgrounds.
 If you need some advice on accessibility and/or inclusivity features for your playground, just give us a call at (713) 939-9888.